modal-inria/Kernalytics/README.md

-# Kernel-powered analytics.
+# Kernel methods for data analysis

-Kernel methods are versatile, and Kernalytics exploits this property in a generic data analysis framework.
-It allows for easy extension: new algorithms, data types, kernels and optimizations are immediately compatible with each other.
-This is possible through the Gram matrix computation used as a powerful abstraction linking every module.
+Kernel methods are versatile, and Kernalytics exploits this property through a generic data analysis framework.
+It allows for easy extension: new algorithms, data types, kernels and optimizations are easily compatible with each other.
+This is possible through the Gram matrix computation which acts as an abstraction linking every module.
 Heterogeneous data sets are supported through linear combination of kernels.

 Current implementations cover: